octopusthink/octopusthink.com/src/content/pages/about.md

 Matt is a full-stack developer with a soft spot for React and JavaScript.
 He's detail-oriented, quick to learn, and well-versed in navigating projects of all sizes.
 He cares about accessibility, automation, and writing clean, readable code that doesn't box you in.

-An enthusiastic contributor to open-source projects, he wrote the popular localForage library, used by thousands of apps/web services including Mozilla Add-ons, Cordova, Twitter, and WordPress.com.
-He was also the accessibility lead for WordPress 5.0.
+An enthusiastic contributor to open-source projects, he wrote the popular localForage library, used by thousands of apps/web services including Mozilla Add-ons, Cordova, Twitter and WordPress.com.
+He also served as the accessibility lead for WordPress 5.0.

-Over the years, Matt has worked for Mozilla (Firefox), Automattic (WordPress), Nova Scotia government, and a slew of start-ups.
+Over the years, Matt has worked for Mozilla (Firefox), Automattic (WordPress), the Nova Scotia government, and a variety of start-ups.
 He's hosted workshops around the world and spoken at conferences on nearly every continent.

 In his spare time, Matt likes riding his motorcycle, hiking in the Highlands, and making three different types of coffee.

-### Sarah Semark
+### Sarah London Semark

 Sarah calls herself a "designer who codes", which means she cares most about typography and colour but can also write a React component when the mood strikes.

 Sarah creates designs that are both visually striking and usable.
-Her designs incorporate accessibility from the beginning.
-She's skilled at framing a problem from a user-centric perspective and simplifying complex or abstract topics.
+Her designs are inclusive from the outset and thoughtfully considered.
+She's skilled at framing a problem from a user-centric perspective and simplifying complex or abstract topics (then distilling them in visual form).

-Sarah has worked with clients like Automattic, Feminist Frequency, Joel on Software, and Smitten Kitchen on product design, ground-up site redesigns, and user testing projects.
+Sarah has worked with clients like Automattic, Feminist Frequency, Joel on Software, and Smitten Kitchen on product design, ground-up site redesigns, and user research projects.
 She's spoken at conferences around the world about design, inclusion, and technology.

+She's especially interested in the intersection of art and science.
+Data visualisation, machine learning, design systems, and user research are among her passions.

 When she’s not busy making things, Sarah likes obsessing over typography, collecting impractical footwear, and exploring new places.